 See For Yourself

 As you can see, when it comes to finding art at galleries there's definitely more than meets the eye.
-Although we've only touched on it lightly, we hope that after reading this you feel more confident walking in to a gallery and experiencing all that they have to offer.
+We hope that after reading this you feel more confident walking in to a gallery and experiencing all that they have to offer.